S572396/buzzline-05-sruiz/README.md

 # buzzline-05-case

+## Project By Sandra Ruiz.

+### This project will use producer_case.py and add in one new modified consumer consumer.consumer_sruiz.py that will create an average sentiment score by each of the different categories tech, travel, gaming, humor, other, etc and store the data in a table in sqlite db.

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

 In this example project, we incorporate a relational data store.